yinglinzheng/yinglinzheng.github.io/docs/README.md

 My research interests lie at human-centric computer vision.
 I serve as the reviewer of ICCV 2023, CVPR 2022, 2023 and ECCV 2022.

 ## News
+- [Feb.
+2023] Our work MaskCLIP is accepted by CVPR 2023.
 - [Dec.
 2022] Our work on singing head generation has been accepted by CVM2023 and will be published on CVMJ.
 - [Nov.
 2022] Our work on multi-exposure image fusion named EMEF has been accepted by AAAI2023.
 - [Oct.
 2022] I and my roommate [Wenjin Deng](https://wenjindeng.netlify.app/) won the National Scholarship for Postgraduate Students at the same time.